 - The seal seat (#125) must be installed in the motor bracket (#1) before the bracket is installed on the motor.
 To install the seat: - a.
-Place the motor bracket face up on a flat surface. - Apply a coating of compatible lubricant to the elastomer portion of the seat to aid with installation. - c.
+Place the motor bracket face up on a flat surface. - b.
+Apply a coating of compatible lubricant to the elastomer portion of the seat to aid with installation. - c.
 Carefully press the seat, smooth side up, into the seat cavity of the motor bracket.
 Thumb pressure is usually sufficient to install the seat. - Install the motor bracket.
 This is best done with the motor standing on end.
-Make sure that both the "C"-face of the motor and the feet of the motor bracket are clean.
-Slide the motor bracket over the shaft onto the motor. - 3.
-Install the rotating element (#12).
-Lubricate I.D. of the rotating element .
+Make sure that both the face of the motor and the feet of the motor bracket are clean.
+Slide the motor bracket over the shaft onto the motor.

+- 3. Install the rotating element (#12).
+Lubricate I.D. of the rotating element.
 Place the rotating element on the shaft with the carbon end towards the seat.
 Place the spring over the shaft, with the backing plate up and compress the spring to locate the rotating element against the seat.
-If this fails to seat the rotating element gently push the rotating element down with a thin blade screwdriver being careful not to damage the seat or the rotating element.

-- Compress and hold the seal spring slightly below the snap ring groove and install the snap ring (#4).
+If this fails to seat the rotating element gently push the rotating element down with a thin blade screwdriver being careful not to damage the seat or the rotating element. - Compress and hold the seal spring slightly below the snap ring groove and install the snap ring (#4).
 Make sure the snap ring is locked in the groove. - 5.
 Install the impeller key (#23) into the shaft keyway. - 6.
 The impeller is a slip fit and should slide on firmly but easily until it stops against the impeller wearing surface.
 Force should not be required or used to install the impeller in the correct position.
 The impeller hub should be facing out away from the motor bracket.
-Refer to Figure 5-2. - 7.
-Next, rotate the impeller by hand, the impeller should move freely. - Place the large "O" ring (#7) into the outside "O" ring groove in the motor bracket.
-Place the two (2) smaller "O" rings (#8) into the smaller "O" ring grooves. - Place the cover (#2) over the motor bracket and install the four (4) M6-1 X 80mm bolts (#19).
+Refer to Figures 4-4 and 4-5. - 7.
+Next, rotate the impeller by hand, the impeller should move freely. - 8.
+Place the large "O" ring (#7) into the outside "O" ring groove in the motor bracket. - Place the cover over the motor bracket and install the four (4)3/8"x4" bolts.
 Tighten the bolts systematically, alternating diagonally across the cover.
-DO NOT exceed 7-11 ft. lbs. of torque or damage to the motor "C"-face may occur.
+Do not over-tighten the bolts.
+Final adjustment will be made after the unit is in operation.

-5E Testing and Final Adjustment
+4I Testing and Final Adjustment

 The pump is now ready for installation.

 Final adjustments will be made with the pump in operation.